 Also, the game does not seem to support gamepads either, which is another weird decision since there is virtually no reason why it should not.
 The menus and actions could easily be mapped to gamepad controls, so this is just another missed opportunity.

 If you want to enjoy this game, you need to use Proton Experimental.
 When I started the game in 2022, no matter the version of Proton used, none of the videos showed up in the game.
 That was not an issue at the beginning since you can follow the story anyway, but there is one specific part in Chapter 1 where you need to watch video feeds on the security computers to solve a puzzle.
 If you use the regular Proton right now (7.0-6), the videos will show up as black.
 With Proton Experimental (as of the end of February 2023), the videos work as expected and you can now complete the game without looking for cheats or walkthroughs.

 So, What to Make of It?

-I looooove the art of the Sunday Gold.
+I looooove the art of the game.
 Looks great (except maybe for the 3D fights where it looks objectively worse), and the voice-over is the cherry on the cake, I just wish the gameplay did not get in the way of the game.
-Right now, I just can’t bring myself to play this game for a very long time because it gets frustrating with all the unnecessary random fights and tedious mini-games all the time.
+Right now, I just can’t bring myself to play this game for a very long time because it gets frustrating with all the unecessary random fights and tedious mini-games all the time.
 Maybe it just needs an easy mode where the annoying bits are removed completely.